foliojs/fontkit/README.md

 * Support for getting glyph vector paths and converting them to SVG paths, or rendering them to a graphics context
 * Supports TrueType (glyf) and PostScript (CFF) outlines
 * Support for color glyphs (e.g. emoji), including Apple’s SBIX table, and Microsoft’s COLR table
+* Support for AAT variation glyphs, allowing for nearly infinite design control over weight, width, and other axes.
 * Font subsetting support - create a new font including only the specified glyphs

 ## Installation